-So the Swiss architect Mario Botta, appointed by Vittorio Moretti to give shape and purpose to the operative heart of Petra, described the spirit of the project.
+The Swiss architect Mario Botta, appointed by Vittorio Moretti to give shape and purpose to the operative heart of Petra, described in this way the spirit of the project.

 A rational design that highlights the measure, beauty and depth of the landscape.

 A single frontage downstream, with a 25 m tall central cylindrical body and oriented 45/90 degrees with respect to the vine-rows around it.
 Totemic and organic, the symbol of a sensitive approach to a technological process, the cylinder includes the activities of reception and, at his heart, the winemaking activities.
 The roof – an inclined plane parallel to the hill – is the place where the grape clusters are gathered: from here the grapes, separated from the stem, fall softly into the maceration and fermentation tanks.